Colourful Colmar, France

 Canals and Colour in Colmar's Little Venice area

 So is it worth braving the throngs of tourists to visit Colmar?
-We think so, particularly if you are able to visit during the off-season.
+We think so, particularly if you can visit during the off-season.

 Beyond being quaint and picturesque, Colmar has a few other things going for it.

-The region is particularly good for making wine, due to a microclimate, making Colmar the second driest city in France; another great reason to plan a trip here from rainy Belgium.
+The region is particularly suitable for making wine, due to a microclimate, making Colmar the second driest city in France; another great reason to plan a trip here from rainy Belgium.

 Colmar's pretty Old Town is filled with shops to explore